Brief biog

 Prior to that I curated exhibitions and developed educational programmes for galleries and museums.
 For three years I was Head of Visual Arts at South Hill Park Arts Centre, curating exhibitions, educational resources and managing artist’s residencies and studies.
 At the RIBA, I developed a new schools education programme to engage children with art and architecture exhibitions.
+I started my career curating exhibitions at the Mead Art Gallery and then Craftspace Touring.
+A post grad in Museum Management was closely followed by working freelance at Tate Britain and The Crafts Council.

 Having been an exhibition curator and commissioned public art projects I know first-hand how to put together a winning CV, biography, statement or proposal to get you noticed.